The Innovation Cities™ Index each year classifies all cities into 4 classes for innovation.

-A city at the top few % globally.
+Cities at the top few percentage globally.

 A critical nexus for multiple economic and social innovation pre-conditions across multiple industry segments.

-A challenger city, innovating in key segments.
+Challenger cities, innovating in key segments.

-Globally competitive city.
+Globally competitive cities.

 Globally competitive with competitive performance across many innovation segments.

-A city moving towards being globally competitive.
+Cities moving towards being globally competitive.

 Cities that are not quite globally competitive yet, but with broad improvement across multiple indicators can achieve Node Status.

-For an Upstart to become a Node, simple improvements need to be made in a variety of indicators, improving the cities innovation potential and economic opportunity
+For an Upstart to become a Node, simple improvements need to be made in a variety of indicators, improving the cities innovation potential and economic opportunity.

 All cities outside this are ‘Unclassified’.